axibase/atsd/rule-engine/functions-link.md

   getEntityLink(string e [, boolean m [, string f]]) string
 ```

 Returns the URL to the **Entity Editor** page for entity `e` on the target ATSD instance.
-The entity name is URL-encoded if necessary.
+The function URL encoded the entity name if necessary.

 If the match entity parameter `m` is set to `true`, the entity is matched by label if it cannot found by name.